emanzione/MHLab.Benchmark/README.md

 [![Nuget](https://img.shields.io/nuget/v/MHLab.Benchmark)](https://www.nuget.org/packages/MHLab.Benchmark/)

 ## Why?
 Profiling/measuring how a piece of code performs is always a good thing.
-It helps to optimize resources usage and, consequentially, it saves costs!
+It helps to optimize resources usage and it saves costs!

 I know that the great [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet) already exists and you really should use it for precise and in-depth profiling, but sometimes I just wanted to test a little snippet of code in a single line, without too many settings.